hyperledger/besu-docs/docs/Reference/CLI/CLI-Syntax.md

 rpc-ws-api=["ETH","NET","WEB3"]
 ```

-A comma-separated list of APIs to enable on the HTTP JSON-RPC channel.
+A comma-separated list of APIs to enable on the WebSockets channel.
 When you use this option
-you must also specify the `--rpc-http-enabled` option.
+you must also specify the `--rpc-ws-enabled` option.
 The available API options are: `ADMIN`,
 `CLIQUE`, `DEBUG`, `EEA`, `ETH`, `IBFT`, `MINER`, `NET`, `PERM`, `PLUGINS`, `PRIV`, `TRACE`,
 `TXPOOL`, and `WEB3`.
 The default is: `ETH`, `NET`, `WEB3`.